 Self-Paced Prep Courses

-A self-paced course provides a wide range of materials and a general study schedule to follow, meaning you can study whenever and wherever you want — a key feature for students who need flexibility in their study schedule.
+A self-paced course provides a wide range of materials and a general study schedule to follow.
+This means you can study when you want — a key feature for students who need flexibility in their study schedule.

 Live Online Prep Courses